LFRusso/lfrusso.github.io/_posts/2020-08-08-testing-images.md

 If that looks like a Bell curve centered around zero, that's because it is!
 And we can guarantee that with the [central limit theorem](https://sphweb.bumc.bu.edu/otlt/MPH-Modules/BS/BS704_Probability/BS704_Probability12.html).

-Now take a game just a little bit unfair, like the $$49.5\%$$ winning chance we talked about.
+Now consider a game just a little bit unfair, with a $$49.5\%$$ chance of winnig, for example.
 Plottig the histogram in this case gives us the following:

 ![fig3](/assets/posts/2020/08/parrondo/img/fig6.png)